BrodyMcLemore/BrodyMcLemore.github.io/docs/chem/internship.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

 # Undergraduate Internship

-During my third year attending Buena Vista University, I was introduced to Analytical Chemistry at Foundation Analytical Laboratory; this internship helped shape my entire professional career.
+During my third year attending Buena Vista University, I was introduced to Analytical Chemistry at Foundation Analytical Laboratory; an internship that shaped the course of my future career

 ## Foundation Analytical Laboratory